 The research was funded by the Newcastle University Covid-19 Research Fund, and supported by the North East Youth Alliance (NEYA) – a youth development charity that works with young people and youth organisations in North East England.
 It was also supported by the National Institute of Health Research (NIHR) Applied Research Collaboration (ARC) for the North East and North Cumbria (NENC).

 The film has been produced by Operating Theatre, Newcastle.

 The film represents the views of the young people involved in the diary study.
 It does not represent the views of the researchers who led the study, or of the NIHR ARC North East and North Cumbria.

-An article relating to this paper was first published in the International Journal of Environmental Research and Public Health in April 2021.
+An paper relating to this work was published in the International Journal of Environmental Research and Public Health in April 2021.